Byrne Criminal Justice Innovation

 Research Partner: University of Cincinnati

-Focus Areas: Violent Crime, Gun Violence, Opioids, Shooting Victims, and Witness
+Challenges: Violent Crime, Gun Violence, Opioids, Shooting Victims, and Witnesses

 A neighborhood of 14,224 residents (46 percent Caucasian, 34 percent African American, and 11 percent other), East Price Hill (EPH) has historically experienced violent crime rates approximately three times that of the City of Cincinnati's average crime rate.
 Contributing factors include high levels of poverty, unemployment, health barriers, and low levels of educational attainment.
 In 2018, 44 percent of EPH families were living below the poverty level.
 EPH resident demographics are 46 percent Caucasian, 34 percent African American, and 11 percent other.